thecil/EOSCoding/Dapp_WebServer_Setup.md

 # EOSIO Dapp WebServer Setup

-Some stuffs to copy/paste in future for deployment of the webserver for dapps.
+Snippets to copy/paste in future for deployment of the webserver for dapps.

 ## Get Scatter
 for linux is an .appImage